 End-of-Year Tax Summary

-Business owners that closed more than 1 order in a given tax year will be emailed an End-of-Year Tax Summary by January 31st.
+Business owners that closed more than 1 order in a given tax year will be emailed an End-of-Year Tax Summary.
 This report includes the following information for your business:

 Total Invoices: total invoices charged to clients, including groceries, shopping & delivery, gratuity, adjustments, and Dumpling platform fees.
 This amount also includes invoices that were later refunded.